a16z/jolt/README.md

 ## Installation

 You will need Rust [nightly](./rust-toolchain).
-To compile the guest programs to RV32I, you will need to add the compilation target using rustup:
+To compile the guest programs to RV32I, you will need to add the compilation target using `rustup`:

 ```rustup target add riscv32i-unknown-none-elf```